 Synopsis: Information on which cables to use to connect iPhone or iPad to your Television set or projector.
 Easily connect your iPhone or iPad to the video inputs on a TV or projector.
 There are several methods you can use to connect your iPhone, iPad, or iPod Touch to your TV set depending on what type of cables you wish to use. iPad features the ability to fully mirror whatever is on your iPad screen onto an external display device.
 For all other devices, only video-enabled apps (like YouTube, Netflix, or stored videos), music, and photos can be displayed on your TV.

-iPad - A line of tablet computers designed, developed and marketed by Apple Inc., primarily as a platform for audio-visual media including books, periodicals, movies, music, games, and web content.
-The iPad was introduced on January 27, 2010 by Apple's then-CEO Steve Jobs.
+iPads are a line of tablet computers designed, developed and marketed by Apple Inc., primarily as a platform for audiovisual media including books, periodicals, movies, music, games, and web content.
+The iPad was introduced on January 27, 2010, by Apple's then-CEO Steve Jobs.
 Its size and weight fall between those of contemporary smartphones and laptop computers.
-The iPad runs the same operating system as the iPod Touch and iPhone, and can run its own applications as well as iPhone applications.
+The iPad runs the same operating system as the iPod Touch and iPhone, and can run its applications as well as iPhone applications.